ibm-cloud-docs/openwhisk/faq.md

 {: caption="Table 1.
 Supported runtimes" caption-side="top"}

-## What's the maximum time my function can run?
+## What's the maximum time that my function can run?
 {: #max-runtime}

 The maximum timeout is 10 minutes.
 The default value is set to 1 minute, but can be changed through the CLI by specifying a new value in milliseconds by using the `--timeout` flag.
 You can also change the value through the GUI in the action details section.

-## What's the maximum memory my function can use?
+## What's the maximum memory that my function can use?
 {: #max-memory}

-You can use up to 2048MB of memory for each function.
-The default is set to 256MB, but you can change it by using the `--memory` flag or through the GUI in the action details section.
+You can use up to 2048 MB of memory for each function.
+The default is set to 256 MB, but you can change it by using the `--memory` flag or through the GUI in the action details section.

-## What's the difference between an action and and a web action?
+## What's the difference between an action and a web action?
 {: #difference}

 The main difference between an action and a web action is the response output object.
-For [web actions](/docs/openwhisk?topic=cloud-functions-actions_web), the result represents an HTTP response, where are a minimum, the JSON output should have a `body` field.
-Optionally, it might also contain a statusCode and headers.
+For [web actions](/docs/openwhisk?topic=cloud-functions-actions_web), the result represents an HTTP response, where at a minimum, the JSON output contains a `body` field.
+Optionally, it might also contain a `statusCode` and `headers`.

 ## How can I see my action logs?
 {: #logs_faq}

 After the metrics are collected, you can see your logs by using the [{{site.data.keyword.loganalysislong_notm}} service](/docs/openwhisk?topic=cloud-functions-logs).

 ## How does monitoring work?
 {: #monitor_faq}